pollylocal/apiarchitecture/README.md

 The main difference between Spring RestDocs and Swagger is a test-driven approach to generating API documentation.
 Thanks to that Spring REST Docs ensures that the documentation is always generated accurately matches the actual behavior of the API.

-Also Spring RestDocs provides you with more control over your documentation because or the flexibility of asciidoctor format.
+Also Spring RestDocs provides you with more control over your documentation because of the flexibility of asciidoctor format.

-Personally I don't like tons of Swagger annotation just above our controllers methods, they clutter up the controller itself.
+Personally I don't like tons of Swagger annotations just above our controllers methods, they clutter up the controller itself.

 To read the documentation
 1) run gradlew clean build